Hansmu/nextjs/Readme.md

 pooling" though.
 For this, simply remove all client.close() calls from your code.
 The connection will then NOT be closed and will be re-used across requests.

+Deployment options:
+* Standard Build - run `next build`.
+  * It produces optimized production bundles and a server-side
+  app: Requires NodeJS server.
+  * Pages are pre-rendered (if possible) but NodeJS server is required for API routes, server-side pages, and page revalidations.
+  * Re-deploy needed if code changes or you don't use revalidations and need page updates.
+* Full static build - run `next export`.
+  * Produces 100% static app (HTML, CSS, JS): No NodeJS server required.
+  * Doesn't work if your app uses API routes, server-side pages, or wants to use page revalidations.
+  * Re-deploy needed for all code and content changes.

+`next.config.js` is used to add advanced custom behavior to your app.
+Can add environment variables there for example.
+Obviously env variables can still be supplied via the deployment environment.
+You can define either an object or a function in it.
+You can add if checks and the likes into a function.

+Vercel is a good choice for hosting a Next.js server as they made the library and the service is optimized for it.